Receive FourKites’ exclusive ebooks, reports, industry insights and event invitations in your inbox.

 – Daniela Camacho, Senior Supply Chain Planner, Canfor

-Just as no two businesses will be exactly alike, customer-centric strategies and approaches will take different forms depending on your industry, goals and your customers themselves.
+Just as no two businesses will be exactly alike, customer-focused strategies and approaches will take different forms depending on your industry, goals and your customers themselves.

 That said, the following are a few hallmarks shared by the vast majority of customer-driven organizations:

-Customer Obsession: To take a page out of Amazon’s book, one of the most critical hallmarks of a customer-focused supply chain is a laserlike focus on your customers, their needs and their challenges.
+To take a page out of Amazon’s book, one of the most critical hallmarks of a customer-focused supply chain is a laser-like focus on your customers, their needs and their challenges.
 This will enable you to make changes and bring solutions to the table that solve those problems effectively and elegantly.

-Constant Feedback: In addition to cultivating strong communication practices among your people, building a customer-centric organization means developing easy-to-use feedback mechanisms within your processes as well.
+In addition to cultivating strong communication practices among your people, building a customer-driven business strategy means developing easy-to-use feedback mechanisms within your processes as well.
 By allowing your customers to easily and transparently provide feedback, you add yet another channel for discovering what your customers desire, need, or are unhappy with.

-Communication Tools: As discussed above, strong communication is a critical component of any customer-centric supply chain strategy.
+As discussed above, strong communication is a critical component of any customer-driven supply chain strategy.
 As such, tools that enable your employees to better communicate with your customers is a top priority in enabling a customer-focused approach.

 As FourKites’ CMO Steve Rotter said during Visibility 2020, customer experience will be one of the biggest competitive battlegrounds of the next ten years, and those companies that succeed in delivering not only a great product, but a great experience as well will be the ones that succeed in acquiring and retaining new customers.